PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

 By recommending these, hopefully I can save you a bunch of time and precious $$$ trying to figure out how to put together contracts, pay people on time, manage your money and comply with laws you are only just finding out exist.

 > [Charles Cook](/handbook/company/team#charles-cook-operations-&-marketing) is VP, Operations & Marketing at PostHog, leading operations, marketing, people, finance, and legal.
 All the fun stuff, basically.
 He also runs our monthly book club, BookHogs.
-He's half British, half Lebanese, and grew up in various countries across the Middle East, Africa and Europe.
-He lives in the UK with his wife Steph and 2-year old son Remy.

-## Hiring people
+## 1. Hiring people

 You’re going to be hiring people either as permanent employees or as contractors.
 You will need the appropriate contract, and a system for automatically paying them.